ArDoCo/Replication-Package-ICSE24_Recovering-Trace-Links-Between-Software-Documentation-And-Code/README.md

 ...
 ```

-### Code to Architecture Model Trace Links
+### Linking SAM to Code
-We use trace links between documentation and architecture models as an intermediate step for recovering trace links between documentation and code.
+We use trace links between SAM and code as an intermediate step for recovering trace links between documentation and code.
-The architecture model contains multiple components and interfaces.
+The SAM contains multiple components and interfaces.
 For TeaStore we have the following components with their resp.
 IDs:
 ```text
 * WebUI (_bC13QDVWEeqPG_FgW3bi6Q)